KVCobbs/Ghibli-Movie-Library/README.md

 # Ghibli-Movie-Library

 This is a personal project for myself to understand fetching more as well as work on more frontend code.
 This project uses https://github.com/janaipakos/ghibliapi as the API.
 Wireframes: https://www.figma.com/file/6LFHyz595l190pmL3b4sqc/Ghibli-Movie-Review?node-id=0%3A1
 features of this project:

 MVP

-- Use of bootstrap in order to create readable UI
+- Use of html css javascript in order to create readable UI
-- Completed working back end
+- Used fetch to get data from the ghibli api

 Stretch Features

 - Ghibli quiz
 - light and dark mode
 - carousel of main movies(only 3)
+- come up with images for the endpoints